hawk/lux/doc/script_syntax.md

 the relatively simple regexp `?(ABC)|(ACB)|(BAC)|(BCA)|CAB)|(CBA)`.
 But with larger regexps, possibly spanning multiple lines, it can be quite complex to just write the regexps.
-Performing the post mortem analyzis to determine which subpattern that is matching which part of the output will be even worse.
-In the following example `?+` is used to register a subpattern and `?` evaluates the permutations of all subpatterns (including the one specified with `?).
+Performing the post mortem analyzis to determine which sub-pattern that is matching which part of the output will be even worse.
+In the following example `?+` is used to register a sub-pattern and `?` evaluates the permutations of all sub-patterns (including the one specified with `?).

     ?+A